 Arugula causes a gentle purging effect inside the liver, with undiscovered phytochemical compounds that allow the liver to decide the severity of the cleanse and what toxins it safely wants to release.

 To prepare the potatoes, add 3 inches of water to a medium-sized pot, bring it to a boil, and add a steaming basket.
-Place the potatoes in the basket, cover, and steam for 15 to 20 minutes, until the potatoes are very tender.
+Place the potatoes in the basket, cover, and steam for 15-20 minutes, until the potatoes are very tender.

 To prepare the brussels sprouts, steam for 10 minutes, until tender.